How to Deregister in Germany – Ultimate Guide

-If you did not receive a deregistration confirmation (Abmeldebestätigung), then you can call the registration office where you sent the deregistration letter.
+If you did not receive a deregistration confirmation (Abmeldebestätigung), then you can call the citizen’s office you sent the deregistration letter to.
 They can tell you on the phone whether you are ‘listed as deregistered ‘ on their computer.

 To find out the telephone number of the registration office, google ‘your city + Bürgeramt Telefon’.

-What to do, if the registration office did not receive my documents?
+What if the citizen’s office did not receive my documents?

-If you sent the deregistration documents to your registration office but it turns out they never arrived, or rather, did not get processed, then what to do?
-Most likely the letter got lost on the way to the office, or got lost somewhere in the office.
+If you sent the deregistration documents to your citizen’s office but it turns out they never arrived, or rather, did not get processed, then what can you do?
+Most likely, the letter got lost on the way to the office, or got lost somewhere in the office.

-In this case, you will need to print the deregistration form again and resubmit them.
+In this case, you will need to print the deregistration form again and submit them again.
 Luckily, this does not happen very often.